 Got too much email?
 Slack understands.

 Got email chains which become convoluted, split off, and out of sync?
+Or they start with a few people, and then the mailing list grows and shrinks?
 Slack understands that, too.

 For remote work, Slack can’t be beat.
 It’s a smart group chat-style system which lets everyone see the same files and the same conversations at the same time.
 Keep everyone on track, and in contact, even if half of your team is on the other side of the planet.
 And, at the same time, tame the dreaded inbox beast.

 If you’ve got projects, then you need Asana.
 Projects can be complicated affairs, with multiple moving parts and dependencies.
-With Asana, you can track when you got started, how far along you are, and see which tasks remain undone.
+With Asana, you can track when you got started, and how far along you are.
+You can also see which tasks remain undone.
 Just like with Slack, you’ll get fewer emails, too.

 Get an online Human Resources Department with Gusto.
 Run payroll and benefits, keep track of taxes, and time off calculations.
 Set up direct deposit and assure ACA compliance as well.